 - The patient (and family) has made the decision to stop curative or life-preserving treatment in order to maximize quality of life.

-This does not mean all treatment should be withdrawn!
-Antibiotics, for example, can still be given if the patient develops an infection!
+Not all treatment should be withdrawn.
+Antibiotics, for example, can still be given if the patient develops an infection.

 - Patients can receive hospice care at home, in a skilled nursing facility, or at a hospital.